-Rhondda Cynon Taf Council works to assist any provider that may be experiencing difficulty in achieving and maintaining adequate standards of care, and to ensure that residents are safe and treated with dignity by providers.
+Rhondda Cynon Taf Council works to assist any provider that may be experiencing difficulty in achieving and maintaining expected standards of care, and to ensure that residents are safe and treated with dignity by providers.
 All current residents will have been financially assessed to determine any contribution required.
-It is not envisaged that there would be any financially adverse impact on affected individuals as a result of any decisions made as a result of this consultation.
+It is not envisaged that there would be any financially adverse impact on affected individuals as a result of any decision(s) made in respect of the proposals.

-The Council has ongoing and well established relationships with local independent care home providers and already actively negotiates with them around fee levels, quality etc. The Council is able to purchase at reasonable rates, and this will continue to be the case.
+The Council has ongoing and well established relationships with local independent care home providers and already actively negotiates with them around fee levels, quality etc. The Council is able to purchase at reasonable rates, and this would continue to be the case.

-Whilst there was general recognition about the need to improve care facilities for the future, in each case - Care Home or Day Centre - no one wanted theirs to be de-commissioned.
+• Whilst there was general recognition about the need to improve care facilities for the future, in each case - Care Home or Day Centre - no one wanted theirs to be de-commissioned.

-The Cwm Taf Commissioning Statement for Older People Services (2015-2025) and the supporting Strategy to modernise accommodation options for older people (2016), outlines the Council's vision as to what services it needs to commission to ensure services provided deliver greater levels of choice and independence and meet both current and future needs in appropriate settings including the community.
+The Cwm Taf Commissioning Statement for Older People Services (2015-2025) and the supporting Strategy to modernise accommodation options for older people (2016), outlines the Council's vision as to what services it needs to commission to ensure services provided deliver greater levels of choice and independence and meet both current and future needs in appropriate settings including in the community.

-In line with strategic vision, a review of the service delivery model for the Council's Residential Care Homes and Day Care Services was undertaken in order to consider other models of service delivery and improve the offer available in Rhondda Cynon Taf.
+In line with the strategic vision, a review of the service delivery model for the Council's Residential Care Homes and Day Care Services was undertaken to consider other models of service delivery and improve the offer available in Rhondda Cynon Taf.

-If a decision is made to decommission any of the Council's existing in-house older people care services the transfer of people will be carefully planned and carried out professionally, sensitively and safely.
-This will be informed by conversations with individuals, their families and others important in their care to establish needs and preferences when considering alternative provision and will be done within a timescale which will minimise the disruption and discomfort for those affected.
+If a decision is made to decommission any of the Council's existing inhouse older people care services the transfer of people would be carefully planned and carried out professionally, sensitively and safely.
+This would be informed by conversations with individuals, their families and others important in their care to establish needs and preferences when considering alternative provision and would be done within a timescale which would minimise the disruption and discomfort for those affected.

-Reassurance was sought regarding closing of any homes and more information about the process that would be followed to determine any future decision.
+• Reassurance was sought regarding de-commissioning of any homes and more information about the process that would be followed to determine any future decision.

-The welfare of residents will be the primary consideration in the event of any home closure.
+The welfare of residents would be the primary consideration in the event of any home de-commissioning.
 It would be approached in a planned and carefully managed way over a period of time, and in line with national best practice guidance.
 This would include the involvement of residents, families, friends and staff from the closing home.

-Each resident and their family will be supported by a Social Care Practitioner who will assess individual needs and discuss preferences and help to choose an appropriate alternative service.
-This will take into account specific issues such as long standing friendships.
-Where appropriate other care professionals including health staff and GPs will be involved, as will staff from the closing home, who as far as possible will support each resident's transition into an alternative service.
+Each resident and their family would be supported by a Social Care Practitioner who would assess individual needs and discuss preferences and help to choose an appropriate alternative service.
+This would take into account specific issues such as long standing friendships.
+Where appropriate other care professionals including health staff and GPs would be involved, as would staff from the closing home, who as far as possible would support each resident's transition into an alternative service.

-The Council have experience of achieving this with previous home closures.
+The Council has experience of achieving this with previous home decommissioning.
 It is acknowledged that there are risks with moving any person, including planned moves.
 The Council has a lot of experience of moving people out of homes as it is part of core business, for example, as care needs change, if a resident is moved to a home that is more local to family and in an emergency situation.

-Where a resident could not make an informed choice or has no family an independent advocate would be made available with decisions required in selecting and moving to a suitable alternative service.
+Where a resident could not make an informed choice or has no family, an independent advocate would be made available with decisions required in selecting and moving to a suitable alternative service.